alanpich/tvImagePlus/core/components/imageplus/docs/mkdocs/usage.md

 ]]
 ```

-Will output the content of the template variable with the name *imageplus* of resource
+This snippet call outputs the content of the template variable with the name
-*1* and the extended phpThumb option *&w=100* (width: 100px) in the parsed
+`imageplus` of resource `1` and the extended phpThumb option `&w=100` (width:
-*ImagePlus.demo* chunk.
+100px) in the parsed `ImagePlus.demo` chunk.

 [^1]: The first entry supercedes the second entry in the list etc.
 [^2]: Outputs *image* if the Image+ TV contains an image, otherwise *noimage*.